Workplace Health & Safety

 WHS Regulations 2011 (8073 KB)

-Following art copies of both the Act and Regulations as well as the PowerPoint presentation used at the seminars.
-Industry is encouraged to contact Leonie Crowe at 02 8789 7000 who is the Workplace Health and Safety Officer for the Association.
+Following are copies of both the Act and Regulations as well as the PowerPoint presentation used at the seminars.

 Work Health and Safety (WHS) laws replaced the Occupational Health and Safety (OHS) laws in NSW on 1 January 2012.